KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

     function(status){
         /**
          * status can be one of the following:
-         * - permissionPlugin.NEWLY_GRANTED_WITHOUT_RATIONALE ("Allow" has been clicked on the System Dialog)
+         * - permissionPlugin.GRANTED_NEWLY_WITHOUT_RATIONALE ("Allow" has been clicked on the System Dialog)
-         * - permissionPlugin.NEWLY_GRANTED_AFTER_RATIONALE ("Allow" has been clicked on the System Dialog after have confirmed the rationale dialog.)
+         * - permissionPlugin.GRANTED_NEWLY_AFTER_RATIONALE ("Allow" has been clicked on the System Dialog after have confirmed the rationale dialog.)
-         * - permissionPlugin.NEWLY_GRANTED_AFTER_SETTINGS (User was guided to system settings and switch on notifications.)
+         * - permissionPlugin.GRANTED_NEWLY_AFTER_SETTINGS (User was guided to system settings and switch on notifications.)
-         * - permissionPlugin.ALREADY_GRANTED (User has already allowed the notification at some point earlier.)
+         * - permissionPlugin.GRANTED_ALREADY (User has already allowed the notification at some point earlier.)
-         * - permissionPlugin.NEWLY_DENIED_NOT_PERMANENTLY  ("Don't allow" clicked or swiped away for the first time.
+         * - permissionPlugin.DENIED_NOT_PERMANENTLY_NEWLY  ("Don't allow" clicked or swiped away for the first time.
 OS will try again in the future.)
-         * - permissionPlugin.NEWLY_DENIED_PERMANENTLY  ("Don't allow" clicked.
+         * - permissionPlugin.DENIED_PERMANENTLY_NEWLY ("Don't allow" clicked.
 OS will never ask again.)
-         * - permissionPlugin.ALREADY_DENIED_PERMANENTLY  (OS decided to stop asking at some point earlier.)
+         * - permissionPlugin.DENIED_PERMANENTLY_ALREADY  (OS decided to stop asking at some point earlier.)
-         * - permissionPlugin.ALREADY_DENIED_NOT_PERMANENTLY  (User denied again.
+         * - permissionPlugin.DENIED_NOT_PERMANENTLY_ALREADY  (User denied again.
 But the OS will try again in the future.)
+         * - permissionPlugin.ALREADY_DENIED_PERMANENTLY_AFTER_SETTINGS (User was guided to system settings but chose not to allow.)
          * - permissionPlugin.DENIED_THROUGH_RATIONALE_DIALOG (User clicked on the rationale dialog's Cancel button.)
          * - permissionPlugin.DENIED_THROUGH_LAST_RESORT_DIALOG (User clicked "cancel" instead of going to settings.)
-         * - permissionPlugin.ALREADY_DENIED_PERMANENTLY_AFTER_SETTINGS (User was guided to system settings but chose not to allow.)
          * - permissionPlugin.NOT_NEEDED (User is on device before Android 13 (API Level 33).)
          * - permissionPlugin.NOT_ANDROID (User is not on an Android device.)
          * - permissionPlugin.ERROR (A message was printed in the console indicating the cause of the error.)